Deuteronomy Chapter 34

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-[was] one hundred and twenty years old when he died his eye was not dim, or his natural force abated.
+[was] one hundred and twenty years old when he died his eye hadn’t dimmed, or his energy diminished.

-34:8 And the children of Israel wept for Mosesמשה
+34:8 And the sons of Israel mourned for Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here